bjssacademy/advanced-tdd/chapter09/chapter09-doubles.md

 }
 ```

-Run the test and watch it fais.
-Good.
+Run the test and watch it fail.
 Add basic code to make the test pass:

 ```golang
 func amOrPm() string {